LachezarEnev/PhotoParallel/README.md

-# PhotoParallel is a specialized Web Store project which sells and lends products such as cameras, drones, lenses, accessories etc.
+# PhotoParallel is a specialized Web Store which sells and lends products such as cameras, drones, lenses, accessories etc.